-With our Welsh lessons for Holidays you will learn "Holidays" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Sentences for things you do on holiday.
+With our Welsh lessons you will learn the topic "Holidays" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 sentences for things you do on holiday.

 |1||Dw i'n mynd i'r traeth.||I go to the beach.|